Shibuya

 A very little and unknown area of Shibuya, a neighborhood usually famous for its neon, fashion stores, department stores, nightclubs and crowds of young people.

 Nonbei Yokocho is on the contrary a quite narrow street full of litte bars, you can get there easily from the Hackiko exit of Shibuya station, passing through the underpass under the tracks and turning immediately left.
-The bars are very small, similar to those of Golden Gai in Shinjuku, perhaps they're even smaller, with very few seats.
+The bars are very small, similar to those of Golden Gai in

 A strange characteristic is that all these bars don't have their own toilets, but they share some public toilets out in the street.